quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part27_8._Multi-level.md

 ---

 #### Priority Boost Mechanism
-Background context: The text introduces a mechanism called "priority boost" where after a certain period \( S \), all jobs are moved to the topmost queue to ensure that CPU-bound processes do not starve and interactive processes get proper treatment.
+Background context: The text introduces a mechanism called "priority boost" where after a certain period $S$, all jobs are moved to the topmost queue to ensure that CPU-bound processes do not starve and interactive processes get proper treatment.

 :p How does the priority boost mechanism work?
 ??x